caua072/SnakeForLearning/README.md

 - [x] Bug at the spawn of the snake
 - [ ] Apple spawning out of the window range

-# Instalating and running the game
+# Installing and running the game

 1. Install python
-2. Pip install pygame
+2. use `pip install pygame` for the pygame library
 3. Run the main.py with `python main.py` in terminal